fengyh3/Text-Classification/README.md

 In Yelp dataset, it is a larger-scale dataset and the texts are longer.
 Due to the limitation of computed resource, the models' hyper-parameter is not a pretty good setting.

-Now it will be continued with HAN, BERT and so on.
+Now it will be continued with Transformer, BERT and so on.